sonadukane18/sonadukane18/README.md

 Hey 👋, I’m Sona...

-What fascinates me isn’t just code or servers—it’s the **architectures and ecosystems** where they live.
+What fascinates me isn’t just code or servers, it’s the **architectures and ecosystems** where they live.

 ⚙️ Current Focus
-- CI/CD pipelines & automation workflows that just work
+- CI/CD pipelines & automation workflows
 - Cloud infrastructure & deployments on **AWS** with **Docker & Kubernetes**
 - AI-driven pipelines & **security-aware systems**